Symptom

 - If it's a NodeJS backend server, then:

-- Check if the NodeJS code makes calls to any other backend server(s) and if it's taking a long time to return a response.
-Check why the backend server(s) is taking longer time and fix the problem as appropriate.
+- Check if the NodeJS code makes calls to any other backend servers and if it's taking a long time to return a response.
+Check why the backend servers are taking longer time and fix the problem as appropriate.

-- Check if the Message Processor(s) is experiencing high CPU or Memory usage:
+- Check if the Message Processors are experiencing high CPU or Memory usage:

 - If any Message Processor is experiencing high CPU usage, then generate three